MrThearMan/django-signal-webhooks/docs/setup.md

 ## ⑤ That's it!

 Webhooks should now be fired for the defined signals.
-Here are examples of what the default configuration will send for the User model.
+Here is an example of what the default configuration will send for the User model.

-### Create or update
 ```json
 {
   "model": "auth.user",